Frequently asked questions

 1. General questions

 The auctions are always held on the second Saturday of each month.
+Pre bidding is available as soon as items appear on the catalogs.
 We open the gates at 8 am and each ring starts closing at 9:00 am.
-We stay open auction day until 5:00 pm but the auctions are usually over by 2:00 or 3:00 pm.
-We are open for preview Monday through Friday from 8:00 am to 5:00 pm through out the month except holidays.
+There is no live bidding at the auction grounds.
+We stay open auction day until 4:30 pm for payment and pick up but the auctions are usually over by 2:00 or 3:00 pm at the latest.
+We are open for preview Monday through Friday from 8:00 am to 4:30 pm through out the month except holidays.
 Since we take consignments until Wednesday before the auction on Saturday, the best days to preview are Thursday and Friday before the auction.

 We are open for visual preview Monday through Friday from 8 am to 5 pm and since we accept consignments through Wednesday before the auction the best days for preview are Thursday and Friday.
 Demonstration will only be done on Friday the day before the auction.
-A short video of the engine running, if applicable will be in the image section of the catalog if you are unable to preview on Friday.
+A short video of the engine running is available in the image section of the catalog on most vehicles and heavy equipment.

 The overwhelming majority do come with a clear title.
 The only exception are vehicles marked as “Salvage” or “Junk “.
 Salvage vehicles are sold with a “Certificate of Destruction” and are for parts only.
 Junk vehicles are sold with a salvage title and must be “Rebuilt” before the buyer can get a “Rebuilt” title.
 As a motor vehicle dealer we are required to transfer title to the buyer within 30 days of the sale date.
 You can buy a new tag or transfer an existing tag at the time of purchase as long as you have proof of insurance and at least the tag number you want to transfer.
 If you choose to buy or transfer a tag yourself, remember that you will have to wait until you get a registration from us in the mail which could take three or four weeks.

 Just watching the auction is free.
 You can register and participate without spending a dime.
-However if you do buy something then applicable sales tax, buyer fees, title fees and tag fees will apply.
-If you buy a non-titled item only sales tax and buyer fees apply.
+However if you do buy something then applicable sales tax, internet fees, buyer fees, title fees and tag fees will apply.
+If you buy a non-titled item only sales tax, internet fees and buyer fees apply.
 We do have items from various government consignors which require a buyer fee by contract.
-Each item that will have a buyer fee will reflect this in the description of the item.
+Each item that will have a buyer fee will reflect the percentage in the description of the item.
+All items in the auction will have an internet fee that is listed at the top of the catalog page.

-Yes, we have a relationship with Proxibid which provides our online bidding platform.
-You must register first with Proxibid to qualify for online bidding.
-Special terms and conditions will apply so be sure and read our Proxibid terms carefully.
-You can find a link to our Proxibid portal at the top of our catalog page.
+Since May of 2020 all bidding is done online.
+We have a relationship with Proxibid which provides our online bidding platform.
+You must first register for an account with Proxibid using the option at the top of our catalogs page to qualify for online bidding.
+Then you will need to log in as a bidder using the option at the top of our catalogs page.
+Special terms and conditions will apply, so be sure to read our terms carefully.
+You can also find links to your Proxibid portal at the top of our catalog page.

 When an item arrives and is checked in we assign what we call an item number.
 This is a six digit permanent number that does not change.
 Once the item is placed in the sale yard it will be assigned a lot number which consists of the numerical month of the next auction, followed by a dash, followed by the lot number which indicates where on the yard the item has been placed.
 For example a tractor with lot number 2-1525 will be in the February auction and will reside in row 1 and its number is 525.
 Each row is actually an isle which has side one and side two.
 Numbers 100-499 are in side one and 500-999 are in side two.
 Vehicle rows are similar but the range of actual lot numbers is different.
 Numbers 100-199 are in side one and 200-299 are in side two.
 An example of a vehicle in row 7 on the first side would be 2-7125.
 Once you have attended your first auction this will make perfect sense, but you almost need to see it in person.